cartmander/raft-world-dev/README.md

 ## Objectives
 - To allow contributors to "host" the latest changes of a Raft world.
 - Instead of waiting for the original creator to launch the world, you can just get the latest saved files of a world from this repository and paste in your local World directory.
-- Doing that will allow any contributors to fetch the latest changes of a World and host in on their own.
+- Doing that will allow any contributors to fetch the latest changes of a World and host it on their own.

 ## Pre-requisite
 - If you're already a contributor, clone the repository to your local by entering this command: